 Obama opposes single-payer health care, which cuts duplicative, overhead administrative costs and applies those savings to cover the uninsured, for one which maintains the centrality of the private insurance industry.
 He seeks to mollify the right by making health care more affordable without creating a government mandate, the very mention of which is an anathema to Conservatives.

 On the issue of free trade, Obama is on record opposing the amendment to the 2005 Commerce Appropriations Bill that would have prohibited US trade negotiators from weakening US laws that provide American workers with safeguards from unfair foreign trade practices.
-Obama, (like Hillary Clinton and the Democratic Party in general), is utterly incoherent on trade issues.
+Obama, like Clinton and the Democratic Party in general, is utterly incoherent on trade issues.

 On the other hand, a party incapable of fostering working class solidarity and power domestically could hardly be faulted for being unable to seek and advance international agreements on that basis as well.
 They simply answer to a different set of class priorities.